nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/Seminars/seminarnotes.md

 •	Large-Scale Requirements Engineering		~1,000	   requirements
 •	Very Large-Scale Requirements Engineering	~10,000  requirements

+what is strategic release planning?
+- Release planning address the decisions related to selecting and assigning features to create a sequence of consecutive product releases that satisfies important technical, resource, budget and risk factors.
+A good release plan should
+  - Satisfy the involved stakeholders.
+  - Feasible with available resources
+  - Dependencies between the features should be reflected
+  - Maximum benefit values by delivering the best features in a right sequences of deliveries

 References:
 [1]	K. Wnuk, “Understanding and Supporting Large-scale Requirements Management,” 2010.
 [2]	S. Konrad and M. Gall, “Requirements Engineering in the Development of Large-Scale Systems.”